 Our curriculum intent is clear and there is a dedicated area on this website to demonstrate this.
 We use the Chris Quiqley Essentials and it is differentiated to allow our pupils to recover big gaps in learning and for some to meet age related expectations, by the time they leave us in Year 6.
 This is usually dependent on their individual needs and for how long they are with us at Larwood.
 All pupils have access to a broad, balanced, differentiated and relevant curriculum that includes full National Curriculum entitlement.
 Class sizes are kept small, enabling individual targets to be drawn up in order to monitor progress.

 Personal, as well as academic, skills are nurtured to encourage the development of increasingly confident and well-adjusted young people.

-All pupils at Larwood School have a Local Education Authority Statement of Special Educational Needs (Or Education Health Care Plan), but it would only be in exceptional circumstances that a pupil would be excluded from full National Curriculum entitlement.
+All pupils at Larwood School have a Local Education Authority Statement of Special Educational Needs (Education Health Care Plan), but it would only be in exceptional circumstances that a pupil would be excluded from full National Curriculum entitlement.

-Religious Education, based on the Hertfordshire framework, is taught across the school.
+Religious Education, based on the Hertfordshire framework and national guidance, is taught across the school.
 The school has a statutory responsibility to lead the pupils in collective worship each day.
 This act of worship takes a range of forms but is broadly Christian.
 Parents have the right to withdraw their child from all or part of Religious Education and/or religious worship.
 Any parents who wish to discuss this would be encouraged to contact the school.